bbaaii/DreamDiffusion/README.md

 conda activate dreamdiffusion
 ```

-## Download checkpoints
+## Download checkpoint after pre-training on EEG data

-### Pre-training on the EEG data
+No checkpoint provided

-Please find the checkpoint after pretraining the EEG Autoencoder in [this repository](https://github.com/alinvdu/reproduce-dream-diffusion/).
+To make the code work (poorly), please find a checkpoint after pretraining the EEG Autoencoder in [this repository](https://github.com/alinvdu/reproduce-dream-diffusion/).
+They propose to use only the EEGs from the (EEG, Image) pairs but it makes poor results as this is few data.

 And put it in ```pretrains/eeg-pretrain/checkpoint-eeg-500.pth```

 ## Training the models